dotnet/roslyn/docs/features/async-streams.md

    this.promiseOfValueOrEnd.SetResult(false);
 }
 ```
-PROTOTYPE(async-streams): maybe the end-of-method handling should also initialize/reset the promise? (the scenario is an `await` followed by a `yield` and then the end-of-method)

 When we reach an `await` and the awaitable result wasn't already completed, we need to reset the promise if it was inactive:
 ```C#